fg24davies/party-parrots-client/README.md

 * Packages:

-   - Multer/Multer-S3: for uploading images to Amazon buckets
+   - Multer/Multer-S3: for uploading images to S3 buckets
    - AWS-SDK: Needed for interacting with AWS in JavaScript
    - UUID: Creating unique path for image upload
    - Express-Sessions: Starting a session